|Corda Network trust root||Document history|

 9.4.2 Information Treated as Private

-Any personally identifiable information (PII) relating to subscribers, relying parties or Registration Authorities and their employees to which the CA has access or control must be treated as private.
+Any personal information, as defined under applicable law, relating to Subscribers, Relying Parties or RAs and their employees to which the CA has access or control must be treated in accordance with requirements applicable law.

 9.4.3 Information not Deemed Private

-IP addresses of Corda nodes are not considered private information relating to individual persons unless the node is operated by, and certificated to, a named individual rather than a corporate entity will not be deemed private.
+IP addresses of Corda Network nodes are not considered private information relating to individual persons as all Corda Network nodes are intended to be operated by, and certificated to, a corporate entity.

 9.4.4 Responsibility to Protect Private Information